CORONAVIRUS: Updated 10th January.

 During periods that worship services are not taking place, there is a programme of online worship on YouTube and Zoom.
 For the full details click here.

 Regular services were held in December.
 "Light Up a Life" was held on 20th December in a form where people could come and go over a two-hour period, for private prayer, to add names of remembered loved ones to be added to the decoration on the Christmas tree, and to view a looped video of people and scenes in Selside, accompanied by Christmas Carols.
 Donations were shared equally between Selside Church and St Mary's Hospice, Ulverston.

-Staying in touch: If you would like to be added to the mailing list for Selside Church please email us or use the contact page.
-Local Church members are being encouraged to share a prayer each day.
+Staying in touch: If you would like further information or to be added to the mailing list for Selside Church please email us or use the contact page.

 The parish magazine is Skelsmergh, Selside and Longsleddale Church and Community News.

 Thanks to a generous donor, subscriptions taken out in 2021 will be free, not the usual £6 (Delivered free within the parishes.
 For postal copies elsewhere please pay £9.)
 Download the form below and send to: